toluwalojurotimiayeni/alx-higher_level_programming/0x03-python-data_structures/README.md

-Write a function in C that checks if a singly linked list is a palindrome
+Create a C function that prints some basic info about Python lists